GeorgeLarvin/Frame-work/README.md

 it will be reusable code and will not clash with any other frameworks you are using and it will use a "Easy to type" method such as G$()

+#in the lastest GreetR update
+its not working propely you have to use setLang to get the no formal greet to work not sure why